 MONTH CHECKLIST FOR SCHOOLS Schedule a financial aid for college completion night for your school in November and another in January.
-This can be held in person or virtually.
 Use the How-to guide: Financial aid for college completion night to begin planning the event.
 Schedule monthly financial aid for college office hours for your school from October - June.
 Office hours can be held in person or virtually.
 Use the How-to guide: Financial aid for college office hours to help plan these events.
 Make sure to hold your first financial aid for college office hours before the end of the month.
 Publicize your office hours, and include personalized messages to each high school senior.
 Send out a kick-off letter or email in English and Spanish to families using this template.
 OCTOBER Include a kick-off message in English and Spanish in your school newsletter or newspaper using this template.
 Post kick-off messages on your social media accounts using this template.
 Use 1 hour of class time per week - during home room or study halls for example - for students to work on their applications.
 Use our How-to guide: Using class time for financial aid for college completion and our lesson plan templates to fill that time.
-Identify 2-3 staff members from your school to attend the November training offered to schools using this Toolkit.
-Sign up on our website.
+Identify 2-3 staff members from your school to attend a training on supporting students and families to complete their financial aid for college applications.
 Update your school's financial aid for college website section using this guide.
 Track your school's progress toward 100 percent FAFSA completion using this guide.

-MONTH CHECKLIST FOR SCHOOLS NOVEMBER Hold a financial aid for college completion night this month.
+MONTH CHECKLIST FOR SCHOOLS Hold a financial aid for college completion night this month.
 Use the How-to guide: Financial aid for college completion night to begin planning the event.
 Hold at least one financial aid for college office hours event.
 Use the How-to guide: Financial aid for college office hours to help plan the event.
 Publicize your office hours, and include personalized messages to each high school senior.
 Send out an update letter or email in English and Spanish to families using this template.
 Post update messages on your social media accounts every week using this template.
 Include a school newsletter or newspaper update in English and Spanish using this template.
 Send a text or robocall in English and Spanish to families of seniors about your school's financial aid for college completion supports using these templates.
 Use 1 hour of class time per week - during home room or study halls for example - for students to work on their applications.
 Use our How-to guide: Using class time for financial aid for college completion and our lesson plan templates to fill that time.
-Ensure 2-3 staff members from your school attend the November training offered to schools using this Toolkit.
-Sign up on our website.
+Ensure 2-3 staff members from your school attend a training on supporting students and families to complete their financial aid for college applications.
 Update your school's financial aid for college website section using this guide.
 Track your school's progress toward 100 percent FAFSA completion using this guide.